import casadi as cs

 xs_C_num[:n_step] = 0.2

-xs_C_num[n_step:] = 0.5Let’s assume that at the initial time the system is composed only of \(B\), the second element in our composition array.
-With that we can merge the above defined set-points and initial composition arrays in the format expected by the solver (as declared above) to provide p.
+xs_C_num[n_step:] = 0.5Let’s assume that initially the system is composed only of \(B\), the second element in our composition array.
+With that, we can merge the above-defined set-point and initial composition arrays in the format expected by the solver (as declared above) to form the parameter vector p.

 x0_num = [0.0, 1.0, 0.0]

-p = vertcat(xs_C_num, x0_num)Call of the solver is mostly trivial.
-If this is the first call to the solver, normally provide an initial guess composed of a fixed value that makes sense to your system (here an array of ones was chosen).
-When using the solver in an actual control loop, generally the results of last call are provided, what is interesting for speed-up.
-Since we have a single constraint in g, it suffices to provide lbg=ubg=0.0 to enforce the initial flow rate to the prescribed value.
-Call can be a bit verbose and you might want to log it in a production environment.
+p = vertcat(xs_C_num, x0_num)Calling the solver is straightforward.
+If this is the first call to the solver, one typically provides an initial guess consisting of a reasonable physical guess (here, an array of ones).
+When using the solver in an actual control loop, the results from the previous step are used as a warm start, which is useful for speeding up the solution.
+The call can be a bit verbose, so you might want to log it in a production environment.

 guess = np.ones(Np)